-for the constant $C$ only depending on $\mathcal{A}$, constant $c_3$ only depending on $\mathcal{M}$. \end{theorem} First of all, Theorem \ref{th:3} is established in the fixed-design framework, and Ineq.~\eqref{in_expectation} is a direct consequence of the high probability bound \eqref{main_inequality}.
-The main message is that the final performance of the estimator $f^{\tau_{\alpha}}$ is controlled by the smoothed critical radius $\widehat{\epsilon}_{n, \alpha}$.
-From the existing literature on the empirical critical radius \cite{raskutti2012minimax, raskutti2014early, yang2017randomized, wainwright2019high}, it is already known that the non-smooth version $\widehat{\epsilon}_n^2$ is the typical quantity that leads to minimax rates in the RKHS (see also Theorem~\ref{theorem_yang} below).
-In particular, tight upper bounds on $\widehat{\epsilon}_n^2$ can be computed from a priori information about the RKHS, e.g. the decay rate of the empirical/population eigenvalues.
-However, the behavior of $\widehat{\epsilon}_{n,\alpha}^2$ with respect to $n$ is likely to depend on $\alpha$, as emphasized by the notation.
+where the constant $C$ is numeric, constant $c_3$ only depending on $\mathcal{M}$. \end{theorem} The complete proof of Theorem \ref{th:3} is given in Appendix~\ref{polynomial_appendix}.
+The main message is that the final performance of the estimator $f^{\tau_{\alpha}}$ is controlled by the smoothed critical radius $\widehat{\epsilon}_{n, \alpha}^2$.
+From the existing literature on the empirical critical radius \cite{raskutti2012minimax, raskutti2014early, wainwright2019high, yang2017randomized}, it is already known that the non-smooth version $\widehat{\epsilon}_n^2$ is the typical quantity that leads to minimax rates in the RKHS (see also Theorem~\ref{theorem_yang}).
+The behavior of $\widehat{\epsilon}_{n,\alpha}^2$ with respect to $n$ is likely to depend on $\alpha$, as emphasized by the notation.
 Intuitively, this suggests that there could exist a range of values of $\alpha$, for which $\widehat{\epsilon}_{n,\alpha}^2$ is of the same order as (or faster than) $\widehat{\epsilon}_{n}^2$, leading therefore to optimal rates.
-But there could also exist ranges of values of $\alpha$, where this does not hold true, leading to suboptimal rates.

 Another striking aspect of Ineq.~\eqref{in_expectation} is related to the additional terms involving the exponential function in Ineq. \eqref{in_expectation}.
 As far as \eqref{main_inequality} is a statement with "high probability", this term is expected to converge to 0 at a rate depending on $n\widehat{\epsilon}_{n,\alpha}^2$.
 Therefore, the final convergence rate as well as the fact that this term is (or not) negligible will depend on $\alpha$.